runarberg/mathup/README.md

 I’ll try to give as much expressive power as possible in the way, but I won’t promise to make all complex things possible.

-If you want full support of MathML, and don't want to write all those tags perhaps you should look for another tool.
+If you want full support of MathML, and don’t want to write all those tags perhaps you should look for another tool.
 There are other great efforts to enable people to author MathML in TeX format, take a look at [TeXZilla](https://github.com/fred-wang/TeXZilla) for example.